woletee/Reinforcement-Learning-Sutton-and-Barto-/Chapter-8(Planning and learning with tabular methods).md

 - which is like updating the values of the actions based on the observed rewards and the estimated values of the subsequent states.
 - These values are backpropagated to the previous states and the actions and this process is known as the backpropagation.
 - However, the standard approach is basically inefficient because it typically updates values in a fixed order without considering their significance.
+Prioritized sweeping improves this process by prioritizing updates for those states that have the most significance difference between their estimated value which is called the temporal difference.